An honest review: Crab Cay Boutique Lodge, Isla de Providencia

 While you’re in the area, don’t miss the following guides:

-Our stay with Crab Cay Boutique Lodge was short but oh-so sweet.
-We had 3 nights at the hotel which cost us 1.89mill COP (£379) for both a ‘deluxe double room with sea view’ and a ‘queen room with sea view’ as we brought Andy’s parents along for the ride.
+Our stays with Crab Cay Boutique Lodge (there were two!) were short but oh-so sweet.
+3 nights at the hotel cost us 1.89mill COP (£379) for both a ‘deluxe double room with sea view’ and a ‘queen room with sea view’ as we brought a set of parents along for the ride both times.
 It boasts incredible views of the famous Crab Cay (or Cayo Cangrejo) – a quay that you can get to in 5 minutes in a boat or 15 minutes by kayak.
 Note that there are no accommodation options allowed on Crab Cay itself, so this is the closest you can get.

 Being so far from mainland Colombia, Isla de Providencia has higher prices than the rest of the country, and hotels are no exception.
 One of the most expensive – and famous in the area – is Deep Blue Hotel.
 This is modern luxury, just a few doors down from Crab Cay Boutique Lodge.
 Non-guests can still eat in the restaurant (which serves delish food, but at UK prices) and sip cocktails on the jetty sunbeds.
 It has a definite honeymoon-for-Europeans vibe to it.
 Crab Cay Boutique Lodge is not only much cheaper, but carries a much more Caribbean homestay feel.
 It’s run by a local family of islanders who know Isla Providencia like the back of their hands.

 There are 5 rooms for guests at Crab Cay Boutique Lodge, some of which have a second double bedroom within the suite (such as the queen room with sea view).
 There’s plenty of space to sun on the veranda or chill on the balcony in the shade.
 The place is adorned with colour in true Caribbean style, though perhaps the outside walls could now do with a new lick of paint.